 My conviction and experience is God’s good news is good news to those who find themselves in the valleys of infidelity discovery and divorce.
 He is ever near the brokenhearted!

 And as a testimony to God’s faithfulness and greatness, God made beauty out of the ashes of my dark night in the valley.
 Almost two years to the day that my first wife abandoned me chasing after other men, I happily married a beautiful woman who values my heart and loves the Lord.

 Mrs. DM is bilingual in Spanish, holds a Master’s in Early Childhood Education and has quite a few half marathons and full marathons under her belt.
 In addition to that, I am now a father to her young daughter who is truly the delight of my life.

 And if that was not enough, God has blessed me professionally as well.
-I am the head of the spiritual care department for a multi-site, senior living, faith-based company in my home state of Minnesota.
-It is a job where I have the joy of representing God with compassion to family members, staff, and residents.*
+I am a leader in my field and work at a company where I have the joy of representing God with compassion to patients, families, and staff.*

 So, I can and will testify through my life story to the truth of Jesus’ words in the Sermon on the Mount (Mt 5:4, NASB):

 “Blessed are those who mourn, for they shall be comforted.”

 *The views I express here on the blog are my own personal views.
 They do NOT represent any of the entities or organizations to which I belong.
 I speak for myself.
 Also, what I share on these posts I believe to be true.
 Finally, I am NOT a therapist or medical provider.
 If someone needs such assistance, I encourage that individual to seek qualified and appropriate help.